nvaccess/nvda/user_docs/en/userGuide.md

 |beeps |NVDA will replace normal speech with short beeps.|
 |talk |NVDA will speak normally in reaction to screen changes, notifications, and actions such as moving the focus, or issuing commands.|
 |on-demand |NVDA will only speak when you use commands with a reporting function (e.g. report the title of the window); but it will not speak in reaction to actions such as moving the focus or the cursor.|

-Modes which are unchecked are excluded from the NVDA+s command.
-For example if you do not need to use "beeps" and "off" mode you should uncheck these two, and keep both "talk" and "on-demand" checked.
-Note that it is necessary to check at least two modes.

 #### Select Synthesizer {#SelectSynthesizer}